vazco/uniforms/docs/migrating-3-to-4.md

 - Dropped support for `initialCount` in bridges and `ListField`s.
 Pass a model object to the form with the appropriate amount of initial items instead.
 - `AutoFields` component in all themes now renders a `React.Fragment` instead of a `div`.
 Explicitly render a wrapper component around if you need one.
 - Removed the `autoField` prop from `QuickForm`, `AutoForm`, and `AutoFields` components in all themes.
 Use [`AutoField.componentDetectorContext.Provider`](/docs/uth-autofield-algorithm/#overriding-autofield) instead.
+- The constructors for all our bridges now accept an object (e.g., `{schema, validator}`) instead of individual parameters.
+This applies to `SimpleSchema2Bridge`, `JSONSchemaBridge`, and `ZodBridge`.
+Please update your constructor calls accordingly.